scipr-lab/dizk/README.md

 ### libsnark *vs* DIZK

-First, we measure the largest instance size (as a power of 2) that is supported by:
+We measure the largest instance size (as a power of 2) that is supported by:

+- the serial implementation of PGHR’s protocol in [libsnark](https://github.com/scipr-lab/libsnark)
-- the serial implementation of Groth’s protocol in [libsnark](https://github.com/scipr-lab/libsnark) [SCI17]
+- the serial implementation of Groth’s protocol in [libsnark](https://github.com/scipr-lab/libsnark)
 - the distributed implementation of Groth's protocol in **DIZK**

 <p align="center"><img src="https://user-images.githubusercontent.com/9260812/43099291-9203db9a-8e76-11e8-8d68-528d903500e1.png" width="68%"></p>